Understanding Index Fragmentation in SQL Server

 Reorganizing an index involves physically reordering the pages of an index.
 This can resolve internal fragmentation, but it may not be as effective at addressing external fragmentation.
 However, reorganizing an index requires fewer server resources than rebuilding and can be completed more quickly.

-READ ALSO Minecraft Origins Mod Server Hosting: A Comprehensive Guide for Dev
+READ ALSO Hosting a Website on Ubuntu Server - A Beginner's Guide for Dev

 Here’s an example of how to reorganize an index: